juanfal/RubyPipe/README.md

 To run the command open the command palette and search for Ruby.
 The two choices
 are: "Pipe Selection with Ruby" and "Pipe Selection with Ruby (Replace)".
-Both will perform similar actions but the latter will replace the selected text with the ouput of the Ruby command.
+Both will perform similar actions but the latter will replace the selected text with the output of the Ruby command.

 For example consider the following text: